4 Takeaways From Beijing's Hong Kong Power Grab

 Beijing says the impact of the new law will be limited.
 Pro-democracy activists are skeptical.

-Beijing has argued any national security law would apply only to a very small slice of Hong Kong's population — those it considers terrorists or separatists — and thus does not violate the terms of Hong Kong's semi-autonomous status.
+Beijing has argued any national security law would apply only to a very small slice of Hong Kong's population — those it considers terrorists or separatists — and thus does not violate the terms of Hong Kong's semiautonomous status.

 "The NPC decision is targeted at a narrow category of acts that seriously jeopardize national security," Wang Yi, China's foreign minister, told reporters this month.
 "It does not affect the high degree of autonomy in Hong Kong.
 It does not affect the rights and freedoms enjoyed by Hong Kong residents.
 And it does not affect the legitimate rights and interests of foreign investors in Hong Kong."